Websites now require SSL certificate to avoid a “Not Secure” warning

-Websites with any kind of text input have since Chrome 62 rolled out last Autumn required an SSL certificate to avoid a “Not Secure” warning when visitors enter data.
+Websites with any kind of text input have since Chrome 62 rolled out in Autumn 2017 required an SSL certificate to avoid a “Not Secure” warning when visitors enter data.
 An SSL certificate encrypts messages and information sent to your website.
 If one is installed on your site, Chrome will show the secure green padlock in the browser bar (other browsers show equivalent secure icons) and your site will have a https web address rather than a http one.

 In practice this means visitors completing checkout forms, filling in contact forms or even search forms, or logging in to their account on sites without an SSL certificate currently see a Not Secure notice.
 All http sites in incognito mode now also show as insecure.